keejelo/c_cpp_and_winapi_wrappers/README.md

 TLDR;<br>

-Will try to make the files as easy to use as possible, so all it takes is to just include them in a project and use the functions straight away.<br><br>
+Will try to make the files as easy to use as possible, so all it takes is to just include them in a project and use the functions straight away.<br>

 If anyone finds some of this useful that's great! :)<br>
 If not, that's ok, you're probably a better programmer than me, or found your own way to do these things, and that's cool :)